irfanhakim-as/orked/README.md

 ### SMB storage (Optional)

 > [!NOTE]
-> This requires an existing SMB server to be configured for use on the Worker nodes.
+> This requires an already existing SMB server for use in the Kubernetes cluster.

 - [SMB CSI Driver for Kubernetes](https://github.com/kubernetes-csi/csi-driver-smb) allows Kubernetes to access SMB server on both Linux and Windows nodes.
 It requires existing and already configured SMB server, and supports dynamic provisioning of Persistent Volumes via Persistent Volume Claims by creating a new sub directory under the SMB server.